com-lihaoyi/mill/docs/pages/9 - Contrib Modules.md

-mill foo.test                   # tests your project and collects metrics on code coverage mill foo.scoverage.htmlReport   # uses the metrics collected by a previous test run to generate a coverage report in html format
+mill foo.test                   # tests your project and collects metrics on code coverage mill foo.scoverage.htmlReport   # uses the metrics collected by a previous test run to generate a coverage report in html format mill foo.scoverage.xmlReport    # uses the metrics collected by a previous test run to generate a coverage report in xml format
 ```

 The measurement data is available at `out/foo/scoverage/data/`,
+the html report is saved in `out/foo/scoverage/htmlReport/`,
-and the html report is saved in `out/foo/scoverage/htmlReport/`.
+and the xml report is saved in `out/foo/scoverage/xmlReport/`.

 ## TestNG